-The following guidelines are for students seeking support services on the basis of a diagnosed, specific learning disability.
+The following guidelines are for students seeking support services on the basis of a diagnosed disability.
 This documentation is required under Section 504 and the ADA.
-The documentation must reveal that the student’s learning disability substantially limits a major life activity, such as the learning process.
+The documentation must verify that the student’s learning disability substantially limits a major life activity, such as the learning process.

 - Slosson Intelligence Test

 - Stanford-Binet Intelligence Scale